BestTimesToVisit.com Logo

 Sunrise Serenity at the Omar Ali Saifuddien Mosque

-Immerse yourself in the vibrant chaos of Gadong Night Market, a sensory feast for food lovers.
+Immerse yourself in the vibrant chaos of Gadong Night Market, a sensory delight for any foodie.
 Sample local delicacies like 'ambuyat' (a starchy sago dish) and grilled seafood, and don't miss the sweet 'kuih' (traditional cakes).

 See all 8 things to do →